bloominstituteoftechnology/DS-Unit-4-Sprint-3-Deep-Learning/README.md

       1. Describe the componenets of an autoencoder
       2. Train an autoencoder
       3. Apply an autoencoder to a basic information retreval problem
-* Module 4: Artificial General Intelligence & the Future
+* Module 4: LSTMs for Time Series Forecasting
   - Objectives:
-      1. Describe the history of artificial intelligence research
+      1. Understand how to prepare time series data for model ingestion (sliding train-test split)
-      2. Know the important research achievements in AI
+      2. Understand how to use a LSTM model for time series forecasting applications
-      3. Delineate the ethnical challenges faces AI
+      3. Understand the importance of seasonality and trends in time series applications.

 Hello world testing